Aya of Yop City

-Aya of Yop City is a series of seven bande dessinée comics written by Marguerite Abouet and drawn by Clément Oubrerie.
-The original French albums were published by Gallimard between 2005 and 2010.
-The first six volumes have been translated into English by Drawn & Quarterly.
-Although not entirely autobiographical, the story is based on the author's life in Côte-d'Ivoire.
-Aya of Yop City is the second of three books in the Abouet's Aya series, each based on the same characters.
-All three of the books in the series have been illustrated by the author's husband, Clément Oubrerie.
-The authors adapted it for an animated film of the same title, which was released in 2013.
+Aya of Yop City is a series of graphic novels written by Marguerite Abouet and drawn by Clément Oubrerie.
+The original albums were published in France by Gallimard from 2005.
+The volumes have also been translated into English and published by Drawn & Quarterly.

+Although not autobiographical, the story is inspired on the author's life in the Ivory Coast.
+The authors adapted the first two books into an animated film of the same title, which was released in 2013.

 Background

-Marguerite Abouet was working as a legal assistant in Paris when she conceived the idea of Aya of Yop City, inspired to create the series by her friends who encouraged her to write stories from her childhood in her native Côte d'Ivoire.
+Marguerite Abouet was working as a legal assistant in Paris when she conceived the idea of Aya of Yop City, inspired to create the series by her friends who encouraged her to write stories from her childhood in her native Ivory Coast.
 She ended up writing up a group of Ivorian teenagers' everyday lives.
 Later, Clément Oubrerie, animator, artist and children's book illustrator, gained interest in the project, and it eventually became the first graphic novel for both artists.

-Inspired by French graphic novelist Marjane Satrapi, Abouet has created a story that depicts the normality of life in Côte d'Ivoire.
+Inspired by Iranian graphic novelist Marjane Satrapi, Abouet has created a story that depicts the normality of life in the Ivory Coast.
 Although Abouet has denied that the stories are based on her own life, she admits it is strongly based on people in her childhood in Côte d'Ivoire.
 The quotidian nature of the stories in Aya of Yop City counters heavily with common conceptions and representation of African life, such as famine, civil war and unhinged wilderness.
 Abouet's depiction of everyday African life through humor gave western viewers a very different viewpoint of Africa that they are not accustomed to seeing.
 Through this depiction, Aya of Yop City subverts negative stereotypes that plague Côte d'Ivoire and Africa in general.